databio/bedbase/docs/geniml/code/assess-universe.md

   flex-direction: row;
   padding: 0px;
   margin: 0px;
-  /* Added to reveal the box-shadow on the input and output collapsers. */
+  /* Added to reveal the box-shadow on the input and output collapses. */
   overflow: visible;
 }